jxmorris12/side-by-side/README.md

-# Print two outputs side-by-side, in Python
+# Print two outputs side-by-side, in Python (Notebook support)

 `side_by_side` allows users to print two multi-line outputs side-by-side.
 This produces an effect similar to running `diff -y file1 file2` in a Unix system.

 ## Usage